Elektronika MK-52: Programming

+Calculator's rough speed can be measured by using a stopwatch, and terminating the program after a specific time elapsed.

 Saving to EEPROM

 Before entering a program to volatile memory with the intention of saving this program to EEPROM memory, the EEPROM program space to be saved to must be cleared first, which clears the volatile memory as well as the selected area of the EEPROM memory.

 Each program step requires 1 byte of memory and each data register requires 7 bytes of memory.

 When clearing, reading, or writing to the EEPROM memory, the address and range are specified by a six-digit number, preceded by a non-zero number, in automatic mode: e.g. 1aaaadd specifies that dd bytes are to be stored starting at memory address aaaa.
 A two-position data/program switch controls whether data (from the registers) or program memory is transferred; a three-position switch is used to select read, write, and clear operations.

 Additional information

-The Eketronika MK-52 originally sold for 115 rubles.
+The Elektronika MK-52 originally sold for 115 rubles.
 It was produced in a variety of colorways, including black and grey, turquoise and blue, white and grey, and orange.
 As typical for Soviet electronics, technical schematics were provided for the MK-52 when it was purchased, facilitating user modification and repair of the machine.